AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 ---
 title: Stripe
-description: Learn how to bring your payments data from Stripe to Adobe Experience Platform
+description: Learn how to ingest payments data from your Stripe account to Adobe Experience Platform
 badge: Beta
 ---
 # [!DNL Stripe]